spamoom/glider/README.md

 ### URL

-Gets a widget definition from the specified URL
+Gets a widget definition from the specified URL.
+Designed for use with Scaffolds.

 ```json
 {